 - Within customer testimonials (when authentic)

 Here’s a technique most businesses overlook: semantic keywords.
-Search algorithms have evolved beyond exact match keywords.
+Search algorithms have moved beyond exact match keywords.
 They understand context and related terms.
-If you’re a plumber, don’t just repeat “plumber” ad nauseam.
+If you’re a plumber, don’t just repeat “plumber” over and over.
 Include related terms like “pipe repair,” “water heater installation,” “bathroom renovation,” and “emergency leak fixes.

-Long-tail keywords deserve special attention in directories.
-While “accountant” might have high search volume, “small business tax accountant for freelancers in Leeds” attracts exactly the clients you want.
-These specific phrases might have lower search volume, but they convert at astronomically higher rates.
+Long-tail keywords deserve attention in directories.
+“Accountant” might have high search volume, but “small business tax accountant for freelancers in Leeds” attracts exactly the clients you want.
+These specific phrases have lower search volume, but they convert at much higher rates.

 Key Insight: The most effective directory profiles use a 70-20-10 keyword distribution: 70% location-based keywords, 20% service-specific terms, and 10% industry or niche modifiers.
 This balance maximises both visibility and relevance.

-Don’t ignore negative keywords – terms you don’t want to rank for.
-If you’re a premium service provider, you might want to avoid appearing for “cheap” or “budget” searches.
-While you can’t always control this in directories, you can structure your content to attract your ideal clients and naturally repel price-shoppers.
+Don’t ignore negative keywords, the terms you don’t want to rank for.
+If you’re a premium provider, you might want to avoid appearing for “cheap” or “budget” searches.
+You can’t always control this in directories, but you can structure your content to attract your ideal clients and naturally repel price-shoppers.

 Track and adjust your keyword strategy based on performance.
 Which search terms actually bring quality leads?
 Directory analytics might be limited, but you can track enquiry sources and ask new clients how they found you.
 This real-world data beats any keyword research tool.

 Your description is where the rubber meets the road.
-This is your chance to convert interest into action, yet most businesses waste it with corporate waffle that could describe literally any company in their industry.
-“We provide quality service with a smile” – really?
-That’s your compelling sales pitch?
+This is your chance to turn interest into action, yet most businesses waste it with corporate waffle that could describe any company in their industry.
+“We provide quality service with a smile,” really?
+That’s your sales pitch?

-Effective descriptions follow a simple formula: hook, value, proof, action.
+Good descriptions follow a simple formula: hook, value, proof, action.
 Start with something that makes readers think “tell me more.”
 Follow with specific value propositions.
 Back it up with credibility indicators.
 End with a clear next step.
-Simple in theory, challenging in execution.
+Simple in theory, harder in practice.

 Length matters, but not how you think.
 Directory profile research indicates that descriptions between 150-300 words perform best.
 Shorter lacks substance; longer loses attention.
-But within that range, every word needs to earn its place.
-No fluff, no filler, just value-packed information that moves readers toward action.
+Within that range, every word needs to earn its place.
+No fluff, no filler, just useful information that moves readers toward action.

 Write like you talk, not like a corporate robot.
-Your customers are humans, not procurement departments.
+Your customers are people, not procurement departments.
 Use “you” and “your” liberally.
 Address their problems directly.
 Share specific examples.
-If you helped a client reduce costs by 35%, say so.
-If you’ve got a 24-hour response guarantee, mention it.
+If you helped a client cut costs by 35%, say so.
+If you have a 24-hour response guarantee, mention it.
 Specificity builds trust; generalities breed scepticism.

 Myth Buster: “Professional tone means formal language.”
 Rubbish!
 Professional means competent and trustworthy, not stuffy and unapproachable.
 The most effective directory descriptions read like a knowledgeable friend explaining how they can help, not a legal document.

-Structure your description for scanners, not readers.
-Because let’s face it – nobody reads every word.
-Use short paragraphs (2-3 sentences max), bullet points for key benefits, and bold text for needed information.
-Make it easy for hurried browsers to extract the important information at a glance.
+Structure your description for scanners, not readers, because nobody reads every word.
+Use short paragraphs (2-3 sentences max), bullet points for key benefits, and bold text for the details that matter.
+Make it easy for hurried browsers to grab the important information at a glance.

 Here’s what a compelling description structure looks like:

-Avoid these description killers at all costs: jargon that confuses rather than clarifies, unsubstantiated claims (“best in the business”), passive voice that saps energy, and features without benefits.
-Nobody cares that you use “state-of-the-art technology” – they care that you’ll solve their problem quickly and effectively.
+Avoid these description killers: jargon that confuses rather than clarifies, unsubstantiated claims (“best in the business”), passive voice that saps energy, and features without benefits.
+Nobody cares that you use “state-of-the-art technology.”
+They care that you’ll solve their problem quickly and well.

 Quick Tip: Read your description aloud.
 If it sounds like something you’d actually say to a potential client over coffee, you’re on the right track.
 If it sounds like a press release, start over.

 Include social proof naturally within your description.
 Instead of a separate testimonials section (though that’s good too), weave credibility throughout.
 “Like Sarah from Bristol, who cut her accounting time by 75%, you’ll wonder how you managed without us.”
-This approach feels less salesy and more conversational.
+This feels less salesy and more like a conversation.

-Remember to update your description regularly.
-Markets evolve, new competitors emerge, and customer needs shift.
+Update your description regularly.
+Markets change, new competitors emerge, and customer needs shift.
 What worked brilliantly six months ago might be stale today.
-Set quarterly reviews to ensure your description remains relevant, compelling, and accurate.
+Set quarterly reviews to keep your description relevant, compelling, and accurate.

-Effective CTAs follow three principles: clarity, urgency, and value.
-Tell people exactly what to do, why they should do it now, and what they’ll get from taking action.
+Good CTAs follow three principles: clarity, urgency, and value.
+Tell people exactly what to do, why they should do it now, and what they’ll get.
 “Call us” becomes “Call 0161-555-0123 now for a free 30-minute consultation.”
 See the difference?
-One’s a suggestion; the other’s a compelling offer.
+One’s a suggestion; the other’s an offer.

 What if changing three words in your CTA could double your enquiry rate?
 A Manchester accounting firm tested “Contact us for services” against “Get your free tax review today” and saw a 215% increase in conversions.
 The specific, value-driven CTA transformed browsers into buyers.

 Placement matters more than you might think.
-Studies on user behaviour show that CTAs placed both above and below the fold capture different user types.
+Research on user behaviour shows that CTAs placed both above and below the fold capture different user types.
 Early CTAs catch those ready to act; later ones convert those who need more information first.
 Why choose when you can have both?

 - High-intent CTA: “Book your appointment now” (for ready buyers)